jmamath/interview_prep/TEXTBOOK_PLAN.md

 - **Progressive difficulty**: Problems within each chapter flow from easy to hard
 - **Practical context**: Every concept is tied directly to an exercise and includes relevant examples
 - **Focused content**: Only key concepts necessary to solve exercises are included; no noise or filler
+- **Student-centered**: Starter code with TODOs guides students, not complete solutions

 ### Structure per Chapter